jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/0_Chap/3_File.typ

 The latter helps to build trust and consequently opens other doors.
 Besides the assumigly strong economically benefit, local residents could argue, their govement would care about the current climate cirsis.
 If the image on the global scale becomes better and the local residents

-/* -------------------------------------------------------------------------- */

-// TODO: This section for the moment only consits of fractions == Research Enabler <chap_0_6>
-Before going into more depths for #gl_("swith"), the author of thesis would like to highlight the following fact.
-This work was financially supported by the TU-Dresden.
-Besides the financial support the the co workers and the professor of the chair also guided this work.
-Next, the Klimawandel DEutscher Staat...
-IMA

-Include Images

-They all contributed togehter to enable this work.
-Besides provind the author the ability to express his graditute to all the mentioned parnter, there is one more importnat reason to mention it here.
-Research experts and many readers might ask themselves about the money provider.
-Based on this outcome, the trust in the results can vary.
-Having transparently provided these informaiton, the reader can decide for himself whether there was any pressure from outside to present the results in one or another way.